TadeasBartos/project-rag-app/README.md

 A modular RAG (Retrieval-Augmented Generation) chatbot that answers questions based on custom knowledge bases.

+The idea is to run everything locally, so all data stays securely on your computer and never leaves to the internet.
+The system provides answers — even at this early concept stage — strictly based on the supplied context only.
+This makes it possible to work (and chat) with private company data while maintaining privacy and producing reliable results.

 ## How It Works

 1. **Source of Truth**: Markdown files stored in `modules/{module}/files/`